-PHILIPPI NE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Adopted Not Adopted Not Applicable PAS 29 Financial Reporting in Hyperinflationary Economies PAS 32 Financial Instruments: Presentation 1 Amendments to PAS 32 and PAS 1: Puttable Financial Instruments and Obligations Arising on Liquidation 1 Amendments to PAS 32: Classification of Rights Issues 1 Amendments to PAS 32: Offsetting Financial Assets and Financial Liabilities 1 PAS 33 Earnings Per Share 1 PAS 34 Interim Financial Reporting 1 PAS 36 Impairment of Assets 1 Amendment to PAS 36: Recoverable Amount Disclosures for Non-financial Assets 1 PAS 37 Provisions, Contingent Liabilities and Contingent Assets 1 PAS 38 Intangible Assets 1 Amendments to PAS 38: Clarification of Acceptable Methods of Depreciation and Amortization 1 PAS 40 Investment Property 1 Amendment to PAS 40: Transfers of Investment Property 1 PAS 41 Agriculture 1 Amendments to PAS 41: Bearer Plants 1 Philippine Interpretations - International Financial Reporting Interpretations Committee (IFRIC) IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities 1 IFRIC 2 Members' Share in Co-operative Entities and Similar Instruments 1 IFRIC 4 Determining Whether an Arrangement Contains a Lease 1 IFRIC 5 Rights to Interests Arising from Decommissioning, Restoration and Environmental Rehabilitation Funds 1 IFRIC 6 Liabilities Arising from Participating in a Specific Market - Waste Electrical and Electronic Equipment 1 IFRIC 7 Applying the Restatement Approach under PAS 29, Financial Reporting in Hyperinflationary Economies 1 IFRIC 10 Interim Financial Reporting and Impairment 1 IFRIC 12 Service Concession Arrangements 1 IFRIC 14 PAS 19 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction 1 Amendments to Philippine Interpretations IFRIC - 14, Prepayments of a Minimum Funding Requirement and their Interaction 1 IFRIC 16 Hedges of a Net Investment in a Foreign Operation 1 IFRIC 17 Distributions of Non-cash Assets to Owners 1 IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments 1 IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine 1 IFRIC 21 Levies 1 IFRIC 22 Foreign Currency Transactions and Advance Consideration 1 IFRIC 23 Philippine Uncertainty Over Income Tax Treatments (effective January 1, 2019) Interpretations - Standing Interpretations Committee (SIC) 1 SIC-7 Introduction of the Euro 1 SIC-10 Government Assistance - No Specific Relation to Operating Activities 1 SIC-15 Operating Leases - Incentives 1 SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders 1 1 SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease 1 ł SIC-29 Service Concession Arrangements: Disclosures 1 SIC-32 Intangible Assets - Web Site Costs 1
+PHILIPPI NE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Adopted Not Adopted Not Applicable PAS 29 Financial Reporting in Hyperinflationary Economies Financial Instruments: Presentation 1 PAS 32 Amendments to PAS 32 and PAS 1: Puttable Financial Instruments and Obligations Arising on Liquidation ✓ Amendments to PAS 32: Classification of Rights Issues 1 Amendments to PAS 32: Offsetting Financial Assets and Financial Liabilities 1 PAS 33 Earnings Per Share 1 PAS 34 Interim Financial Reporting 1 PAS 36 Impairment of Assets 1 r A3 30 Amendment to PAS 36: Recoverable Amount Disclosures for Non-financial Assets / PAS 37 Provisions, Contingent Liabilities and Contingent Assets 1 Intangible Assets 1 PAS 38 Amendments to PAS 38: Clarification of Acceptable Methods of Depreciation and Amortization 1 PAS 40 Investment Property / r A3 40 Amendment to PAS 40: Transfers of Investment Property ✓ PAS 41 Agriculture 1 FA5 41 Amendments to PAS 41: Bearer Plants / Philippine Interpretations - International Financial Reporting Interpretations Committee (IFRIC) IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities 1 IFRIC 2 Members' Share in Co-operative Entities and Similar Instruments 1 IFRIC 4 Determining Whether an Arrangement Contains a Lease 1 IFRIC 5 Rights to Interests Arising from Decommissioning, Restoration and Environmental Rehabilitation Funds 1 IFRIC 6 Liabilities Arising from Participating in a Specific Market - Waste Electrical and Electronic Equipment 1 IFRIC 7 Applying the Restatement Approach under PAS 29, Financial Reporting in Hyperinflationary Economies 1 IFRIC 10 Interim Financial Reporting and Impairment 1 IFRIC 12 Service Concession Arrangements ✓ IFRIC 14 PAS 19 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction ✓ 11 110 14 Amendments to Philippine Interpretations IFRIC - 14, Prepayments of a Minimum Funding Requirement and their Interaction ✓ IFRIC 16 Hedges of a Net Investment in a Foreign Operation 1 IFRIC 17 Distributions of Non-cash Assets to Owners ✓ IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments ✓ IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine ✓ IFRIC 21 Levies ✓ IFRIC 22 Foreign Currency Transactions and Advance Consideration ✓ Philippino Uncertainty Over Income Tax Treatments (effective January 1, 2019) 1 SIC-7 Interpretations - Standing Interpretations Committee (SIC) Introduction of the Euro / SIC-10 Government Assistance - No Specific Relation to Operating Activities / SIC-10 Operating Leases - Incentives - ' SIC-15 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders SIC-25 SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease - ✓ - SIC-29 Service Concession Arrangements: Disclosures /

-These standards will be effective for periods subsequent to 2018 and are not early adopted by the Group and the Parent Company.
+^{} These standards will be effective for periods subsequent to 2018 and are not early adopted by the Group and the Parent Company.

-These standards have been adopted in the preparation of financial statements but the Group and the Parent Company has no significant transactions covered in both years presented.
+^{} These standards have been adopted in the preparation of financial statements but the Group and the Parent Company has no significant transactions covered in both years presented.